Umeå University

 Map of Umeå University, from OpenStreetMap.

-Umeå University (Umeå universitet; Ume Sami: Ubmejen universitiähta) is a public research university located in Umeå, in the mid-northern region of Sweden.
+Umeå University (Umeå universitet; Ume Sami: Ubmejen universitiähta; Meänkieli: Uumaja ynivärsiteetti); is a public research university located in Umeå, in the mid-northern region of Sweden.
 The university was founded in 1965 and is the fifth oldest within Sweden's present borders.

 As of 2015, Umeå University has over 36,000 registered students (approximately 16,000 full-time students), including those at the postgraduate and doctoral level.
 It has more than 4,000 employees, half of which are teachers/researchers, including 310 professors.

 Internationally, the university is known for research relating to the genome of the poplar tree and the Norway Spruce, and its highly ranked Institute of (industrial) Design.